hasindu2008/f5c/_docs/f5c-cpu-perf.md

 ## Runtime for processing (excluding I/O)

-The dataset was copied to `/dev/shm1` (tmpfs file system that resides in RAM) so that the disk I/O time is excluded.
+The dataset was copied to `/dev/shm1` (tmpfs file system that resides in RAM) so that the disk I/O time is excluded[^1].
 Runtime measurements were taken on a server (72 Intel Xeon Gold 6154 threads and 376 GB RAM).

 Performance of F5C over Nanopolish call-methylation v0.9.0 (Nanopolish version which the F5C development was based on) is as follows :